iocafe/iocafe-doc/source/dev-tools/virtual-machine/200116-controlled-development-environment.rst

   a specific purpose, this would have great value for those getting started.
 It could be used as-is or as a reference how to make things work.
 * In a commercial setting, products often need to be supported for ten years after initial product development.
 Virtual machines with disabled updates can be used to "freeze a project for specific HW device version" and burn it into long term storage.
-So that new people, perhaps after years, can modify the application code and build the binary for microcontroller.
+So that new people, perhaps after years, can modify the application code and build the binary for micro-controller.

 200116, updated 20.5.2020/pekka